CDLUC3/mrt-doc/meetings/2018-09-25-simplifying-merritt.md

   - may require coordination between services & load balancers?
 - when services are unavailable, time out & retry gracefully
 - simplify state determination
-- track down underlying cause for needing manual intervention on restart & eliminate it
+- track down & eliminate underlying cause(s) for needing manual intervention on restart
 - figure out how not to lock ingest jobs to servers (more on that below)

 (Note: we should figure out which of these are either lowest-hanging fruit or most